-- Opening, clicking-on, or downloading any suspicious or unusual electronic mail, attachment, or hyperlink. - Inserting a flash drive from an unknown source into the employer's computer/network. - Use of any encryption method not approved by the IT department or otherwise mandated by a state agency. - Engaging in modifying or reconfiguration of their Internet web browser connection options or email application account information without prior approval from the IT Department.
+- 35. Use of any encryption method not approved by the IT department or otherwise mandated by a state agency. - 36.
+Engaging in modifying or reconfiguration of their Internet web browser connection options or email application account information without prior approval from the IT Department. - 37.
 Each employee is to complete and sign an acknowledgment form after receiving this policy.
 Improper or prohibited use of the employer's property, systems, or services and any attempt to disable, defeat or circumvent any employer security facility, unless performed by the IT Director, will result in discipline, up to termination.

+2.17.5.
 Permitted Activities.